Dyker Heights Christmas Lights: Tour Brooklyn's Holiday Hot Spot

 The annual display has become a global tourist destination.
 Photo by Peter Burka via Flickr

 If you live in New York and hate the idea of taking a guided tour of anything here, you may want to make an exception for A Slice of Brooklyn's Christmas Lights Tour, especially if you don't own a car.
 It's $55–$65 for adults and $45–$55 for children ages 11 and under (I really wish they offered a family rate), but you don't have the expense and hassle of renting a car, navigating your way out there and—hardest of all—finding parking afterward.
 Plus, you learn lots of cool details—how it all began back in the '80s with Lucy Spata's house, how her neighbors initially complained but now they try to one-up her—and watch vintage Christmas TV specials on the bus, which picks up and drops off near Union Square.
-Tours begin on December 1 and run nightly through New Year's Eve, with the exception of Christmas Eve and Day.
+Tours begin on December 1 and run nightly through New Year's Eve, with the exception of Christmas Eve and Christmas Day.

 The magical displays wow all ages.
 Photo by Jody Mercier

 Guided Tours by Foot offers a walking tour of the lights.
-Reservations are required; cost is $15 per person.
+Reservations are required; cost is $19 per person.
 Tour guides meet groups at Starbucks located inside the Atlantic Terminal Mall and embark on a two-hour walking tour of the lights.
-Tours begin on December 1 and run Fridays, Saturdays, and Sundays until December 15 when they run nightly through December 30, with the exception of Christmas Day.
+Tours begin on December 1 and run Fridays, Saturdays, and Sundays until December 22, and again on Saturday and Sunday nights the weekend after Christmas.